slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*

 <!--
+> *'We are surrounded by story.' -- Alice McDermott*

+> *'There are years that ask questions and years that answer.' -- Zora Neale Hurston*

 I’m like that.
 Either I forget right away or I never forget.

 > *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.'*